 PUBLICATIONS

-Below you can find a list of my publications.
+Below you can find a list of my published articles and chapters in edited volumes.
 Some of these are fully Open Access, and you can access the text by clicking on the link in the description.

 on the history of printing and the book trade